 Sandy-afflicted folks and DAMAGED images only, please.
 No opportunistic Pinnochios!

 YES.
-All *scanning, retouching services and digital files are being offered to Sandy victims completely FREE of charge for those who have read and agreed to abide by CARE for Sandy's Submission Rules.
+All restoration services are being offered to Sandy victims completely FREE of charge for those who have read and agreed to abide by CARE for Sandy's Submission Rules.

 We do hope you'll have the grace and tact to prioritize.
 Are those 12 whatchamacalits snapped on 1999’s road trip as important as one image of the best birthday ever?
 Maybe!
 But...

-Remember that a single digital restoration may take hours, days or even weeks to fulfill.
-Moreover, please remember that many others Sandy victims are hoping to be helped.
-Submitting a modest array of truly meaningful images will ensure that CARE for Sandy is able to spread lots and lots of photo TLC to as many people as possible.
+Remember that a single digital restoration may take hours, days or even weeks to complete.
+Moreover, please remember that many other Sandy survivors are hoping to be helped.
+Submitting a modest array of truly meaningful images will ensure that CARE for Sandy is able to spread photo TLC to as many people as possible.

-YES.
-Photos must be loose (no clumpbed stacks), reasonably clean (no caked debris), removed from albums/sleeves/frames and completely dry.
+If attending one of our events, photos must be loose (no clumped stacks), reasonably clean (no loose debris), removed from albums/sleeves/frames and completely dry.
 Wet photos cannot be scanned.
-Visit our Salvaging Tips page or contact our "How to Save Your Floodwater Damaged Photos" pro.
+Visit our Salvaging Tips page for more info

-NO. (Big hug.)
-Sorry!
 CARE for Sandy suggests having your slides and negatives examined by someone who specializes in transparencies.
-CONTACT us for recommendations.
+CONTACT US for recommendations.

 Please visit How to Submit Photos for detailed instructions on how to submit.
 Visit Post-Submission FAQ for additional helpful Q&As.
-Read our Events FAQ for specific info on what to expect from a CARE Scanning Event.
+And read our Events FAQ for specific info on what to expect from a CARE Scanning Event.